Eyad-Elghonemy/OCTAL-Model/README.md

 5. Preprocessing (scaling, ordinal/label/one-hot encoding)
 6. Model training, evaluation, and hyperparameter tuning
 7. Feature importance analysis
-8. A FastAPI backend (this repo) serving predictions from raw vehicle data **and** from a VIN alone — designed to be consumed by any external client (a separately maintained frontend, mobile app, or other service)
+8. A FastAPI backend (this repo) serving predictions from raw vehicle data **and** from a VIN alone — designed to be consumed by any external client (a separately maintained frontend)
 9. A protected operation-log endpoint backed by Supabase (a managed external database)
 10. Deployment to FastAPI Cloud